bravetechnologycoop/BraveSensor/server/README.md

 `kubectl get secrets`

-To view the currently deployed value of an enviornment variable:
+To view the currently deployed value of an environment variable:

 `kubectl exec deploy/production-sensor-server -- printenv | grep <environment-variable-name>`